 - Of course this speaks to sustainability and great investment for your money spent.
 LEGO Duplo -All-in-one -Box-of-Fun set is recommended for early math learning in number knowledge, geometry and spatial awareness and for your child to have fun while learning doing creative activities.

 Parents may use the number bricks to further teach number quantity.
-By providing a visual model, do a number parade show with your child using the number bricks so you will provide your child with dual experiences of number symbols and actual object quantity.
+By providing a visual model, do a number parade show with your child, using the number bricks, you will provide your child with dual experiences of number symbols and actual object quantity.
 Count aloud by pointing to the symbols and call the number names.

 For children 2 – 5 years old their geometric awareness start off with shape recognition.
 Repeated examination of shapes help your child develop new ideas and deeper geometric awareness.
 It is also important to help your child relate real three-dimensional objects to math symbols and drawings.
 Clearly, the LEGO Duplo -All-in-one -Box-of-Fun set provides the opportunity for teaching your child the basic regular shapes to start out with.